Being responsible for a 401(k) for your business can feel daunting, but it doesn’t have to. It can help to understand what a fiduciary is.

 It’s important to note that ERISA bond coverage must be purchased through an approved provider from The Department of Treasury’s list of Approved Sureties.

-Lastly, employers have a fiduciary responsibility to select competent service providers with reasonable fees.
-But, this can be difficult to navigate as the services offered by providers can vary significantly by breadth and cost.
+Lastly, employers have a fiduciary responsibility to select competent service providers with reasonable fee structures.
+However, this can be challenging to navigate as the services, and associated costs can differ greatly between providers.

 For this reason, we recommend never using a provider whose fees and services you don’t fully understand.